SBI International Money Transfer: Guide to SBI Remit, Foreign Exchange Rates, and Remittance Fees

 The true cost of international transfers with SBI

-When you google a particular forex rate, the rate displayed is called the mid-market rate, which is the real currency exchange rate at that moment.
-But this is not the rate that is given to you by SBI when you initiate the transfer.
-This high exchange rate can add significantly to the overall costs of your money transfer.
+When you Google a particular forex rate, the rate you usually see is called the mid-market rate.
+But this is not the conversion rate that is given to you by SBI when you initiate the transfer.
+This markup on the exchange rate can add significantly to the overall costs of your money transfer.

 Want to send fast transfers to India?
 Meet Wise.
-It is a low-cost and convenient way to send money to a local bank account.
+It is a low-cost and convenient way to send money to a local bank account or UPI accounts in India.
 And money on popular transfer routes to India can arrive in a local bank account within a few minutes.

 Please see the Terms and Conditions for your region and visit our pricing page for the most up-to-date pricing and fee information on Wise products.